JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 I did a lot of tests to compare the clusters, but I just give here the associated p-value in order to avoid overloading with not necessarily very interesting numbers.

-For the cluster 1, the first p-value refers to the cluster 2 and the second to the cluster 3.
-For the cluster 2, the first p-value refers to the cluster 1 and the second to the cluster 3.
-For the cluster 3, the first p-value refers to the cluster 1 and the second to the cluster 2.

 ### Cluster 1